-We welcome anyone and everyone interested in open information, reusable documents, vendor and application independence, and the other benefits of descriptive markup.
-Participants typically include XML users, librarians, archivists, computer scientists, XSLT and XQuery programmers, implementers of XSLT and XQuery engines and other markup-related software, Topic-Map enthusiasts, semantic-Web evangelists, members of the working groups which define the specifications, academics, industrial researchers, representatives of governmental bodies and NGOs, industrial developers, practitioners, consultants, and the world's greatest concentration of markup theorists.
+Are you interested in open information, reusable documents, and vendor and application independence?
+Then you need descriptive markup, and Balisage is the conference you should attend.
+Balisage brings together document architects, librarians, archivists, computer scientists, XML wizards, XSLT and XQuery programmers, implementers of XSLT and XQuery engines and other markup-related software, Topic-Map enthusiasts, semantic-Web evangelists, standards developers, academics, industrial researchers, government and NGO staff, industrial developers, practitioners, consultants, and the world's greatest concentration of markup theorists.
+Some participants are busy designing replacements for XML while other still use SGML (and know why they do).
 Discussion is open, candid, and unashamedly technical.
-Content-free marketing spiels are forbidden.
+Content-free marketing spiels are unwelcome and ineffective.

-If you are a markup geek and happy to be one, or if you are NOT a markup geek but find it informative to hang around with them now and then, you should enjoy Balisage.
+If you are a markup geek and happy to be one, Balisage is the place for you.
+But even if you are NOT a markup geek but find it instructive to hang around with them now and then, you should enjoy Balisage.

 Balisage is a peer-reviewed conference.
 Our electronic proceedings are freely available as part of the Balisage Series on Markup Technologies.
-To get a taste of Balisage, visit the programs of previous Balisage programs (Balisage 2013 or 2008) or browse the Proceedings' Master Topics List.
+To get a taste of Balisage browse the Proceedings' Master Topics List.